Key Takeaways

 - Downside: Still below full retail price (but significantly closer than any other cash option)

-Get Competing Cash Offers#2: Top Local Real Estate Agent
+Let's chat#2: Top Local Real Estate Agent

-Listing with a top-performing DFW agent offers the highest potential gross sale price — but the time, cost, and effort required are substantial, especially in the current market.
+Listing with a top-performing DFW agent offers the highest potential gross sale price, but the time, cost, and effort required are substantial, especially in the current market.

 What to Expect in DFW

-- Commission: 5-6% of the sale price — that is $19,100-$22,920 on the DFW median of $382,000
+- Commission: 5-6% of the sale price

 - Repairs and staging: Most agents recommend $5,000-$15,000 in pre-listing prep to compete